-CCDD has become a project of The Bridges Institute (Bridges), an 11-year-old nonprofit that historically has worked to strengthen African governance and democracy through global partnerships with the U.S., the European Union and the global Diaspora.
+CCDD is a project of The Bridges Institute (Bridges), a nonprofit that historically has worked to strengthen African governance and democracy through global partnerships with the U.S., the European Union and the global Diaspora.

 Building on the extensive experience of some of the CCDD members, we adopted Bridges’ “watch” methodology.
 One of the Bridges’ most successful programs has been the creation of a "watch" when an African democracy is in trouble.
 After the 2012 coup in Mali, non-profits, businesspersons, Malians, civil society groups -- all stakeholders -- met, assessed the situation, determined what the “watch” group could contribute to resolving the crisis and what resources we could bring to bear, and agreed on criteria for the restoration of democracy, success and the watch's conclusion.

 The Mali Watch has lasted nine years, building strong enduring partnerships with local groups and stressing the importance of sustained citizen engagement in restoring a failed democracy.
 The government of Mali has just awarded Bridges’ founder, Vivian Lowery Derryck, the Knight of the National Order of Mali Medal in recognition of Bridges’ work to further Mali’s democracy.

 Since our U.S. democracy is at a crossroads, the watch methodology seemed appropriate to our context.
 In addition, since the rest of the world is watching how the U.S. is navigating multiple challenges to our democracy, CCDD will be able to share its work with civil society and citizens groups in other countries.

 Mali Watch ended after its goal was met: